fmaste/Haskell/doc/EvaluationStrategies.md

 - Strict: All arguments are evaluated before entering the body of a function.
 - Non-strict: The arguments are evaluated only when required.

-If you have this example function shown below
+If you have this example function shown below:

 ```haskell
 const :: a -> b -> a
 const a b = a